CMNA-Workshop/cmna21/content/programme.md

 ---

 * Register to attend for free on the day via [Eventbrite](https://www.eventbrite.com/e/cmna-xxi-the-21st-workshop-on-computational-models-of-natural-argument-tickets-160894310213).

-CMNA 21 will use Zoom for meeting participants.
+* CMNA 21 will use Zoom for meeting participants.
 We'll distribute links to registered delegates prior to the meeting.
 <!--
 CMNA will also be streaming our meeting using Facebook Live on the [CMNA Facebook page](https://www.facebook.com/CMNAworkshops/).
 -->

-[CMNA 2021 Proceedings](http://ceur-ws.org/Vol-2937/) are now available published through CEUR Workshop Proceedings.
+* [CMNA 2021 Proceedings](http://ceur-ws.org/Vol-2937/) are now available published through CEUR Workshop Proceedings.

-Note that all times are in British Summer Time (GMT +1)
+* Note that all times are in British Summer Time (GMT +1).
+You can use [this link](https://www.timeanddate.com/worldclock/fixedtime.html?msg=CMNA+2021&iso=20210902T15&p1=136&ah=2&am=30) to double check the time in your own timezone for the sessions.
+* The closing seminar is part of the Ethics of Argumentation seminar series.
+We'll post a link to joing that event here in due time.

 # Session #1 (Thursday September 2nd, 15:00-17:30 BST)

-You can use [this link](https://www.timeanddate.com/worldclock/fixedtime.html?msg=CMNA+2021&iso=20210902T15&p1=136&ah=2&am=30) to double check the time in your own timezone for the sessions.

 |  Authors | Title  | Time  |
 |----------|---|---|